Row breaks out between Labour and Conservatives over plan for Southsea's sea defences

 A ROW has broken out between politicians over plans to allocate millions in funding to a sea defences project for Southsea.

-Stephen Morgan, Portsmouth South MP, wrote to the Sajid Javid, the Secretary of Stage for local government on Wednesday to call for the Treasury to hold back £5.9m in funding which had been allocated for Portsmouth City Council’s project.
+Stephen Morgan, Portsmouth South MP, wrote to Sajid Javid, the Secretary of State for Local Government on Wednesday to call for the Treasury to hold back £5.9m which had been allocated for Portsmouth City Council’s project.

 The Labour MP called for the funding to be put on hold to allow more time for an alternative option to the scheme to be explored, following concerns from residents in the constituency regarding the current plans for the seafront.